icebreaker/wowiconify/README.md

 wowiconify
 ==========
-wowiconify takes a source input image and number of WOW spell icons and then produces and output image where every pixel from the source input image is approximated by a WOW spell icon.
+wowiconify takes a source input image and number of WoW spell icons and then produces and output image where every pixel from the source input image is approximated by a WoW spell icon.

 Sound complicated and confusing?
+Fear not!

 Here's an image, which is supposed to be worth no more and no less than 1000 words.

-### Source Input Image
+### Input Image
 ![](test.png)

 ### Output Image